jackchinski/zeroBarter/README.md

 still possible to do:
 - add a way to be able to enter a ens either for the MM or for the user, and it will resolve to an address when making calls
+- save on db forest instead of local?
+- don't add a forge deploy script, but add a forge script to make the function calls to smart contracts to make them easy to make
+-